 This story will make you want to hug the next mom whose kid is having an epic public tantrum

 Public meltdowns and toddler tantrums can make you go from feeling like an all-star parent to a Class A Failure in less than 30 seconds.
 When your kid is causing a scene in the middle of a store, not much can make moms and dads feel lower than they do in that moment.
-Which is why this viral post about how one mom approached another mom in the thick of could serve as a good lesson for all of us.
+Which is why this viral post about how one mom approached another mom, in the thick of a meltdown, could serve as a good lesson for all of us.

 Mom and writer Katie McLaughlin was in Target recently (because if anything kid-related is gonna go down in a store, it’s for sure going to be Target) when she noticed a mom desperately trying to check out while her child was kicking and screaming.
 Since we’ve all been there, McLaughlin wanted to offer some support in the moment — without stepping on the mom’s toes.